CodeOTR/cotr-snippets/docs/snippets/cotrEntry.md

 description: The cotrEntry snippet.
 ---

-Creates the entry point of a Dart application.
+Describes the entry point of a TypeScript application.

 **Aliases**:
 - cotrEntry